dhis2/dhis2-releases/releases/2.37/README.md

 Once those problems are identified and confirmed, a few legacy tables need to be dropped before attempting the migration to DHIS2 2.37.

 Below we list the SQL statements that need to be executed directly in your PostgreSQL instance.
+These SQL statements are applicable if your starting DHIS 2 version is between 2.24 and 2.31 (inclusive)

 DROP TABLE IF EXISTS charttranslations CASCADE;
 DROP TABLE IF EXISTS reporttabletranslations CASCADE;